 (1) Sonata™ controlled-glide ballet vinyl (2) Hardwood-topped sprung floor (3) Progressive shock-absorbent channels (4) Existing floor

 The ultimate dance floor for ballet

-Performing on this floor is enchanting; you feel virtually weightless as you glide across the beautifully sprung surface.
+Performing on this floor is enchanting.
+It allows performers to appear virtually weightless as they glide across the beautifully sprung surface.

-This is the quintessential dance floor for any world-class ballet studio – 59% shock absorbency, confident grip and a gorgeous hardwood finish that’s backed by a 25-year guarantee.
+This is the quintessential dance floor for any world-class ballet studio.
+It boasts 59% shock absorbency, confident grip and a gorgeous hardwood finish that’s backed by a 25-year guarantee.

-Not only is it a delight to perform on, but it cleverly adapts its shock absorbency, soaking up impacts from both adult and junior performers.
+It is a delight to perform on, and it cleverly adapts its shock absorbency, soaking up impacts from adult and junior performers.
 As a result, this floor can potentially offer long-term benefits for dancers from a young age, right through to adulthood.
-Furthermore, the ballet-specific vinyl, which lays directly over the hardwood, allows such graceful movements and offers confident grip throughout a performance.
+Furthermore, the ballet-specific vinyl, which lays directly over the hardwood, allows such graceful movements and offers a confident grip throughout a performance.

-With this complete dance floor package, you can take your studio and its performances to the next level.
+This complete dance floor package can take you, your studio and its performances to the next level.
 Moreover, this floor includes professional installation to any UK mainland address.

 (1) Sonata™ controlled-glide ballet vinyl (2) Click-together sprung floor with a hardwood top (3) Impact absorbent base layer (4) Existing floor

 Best ballet floor for home studios